-Our eHSC platform is designed to overcome key limitations of stem cell transplant and stem cell gene therapy.
+Our mRNA stem cell platform is designed to overcome key limitations of stem cell transplant and stem cell gene therapy.
 By using mRNA delivery and/or gene editing, we believe we can reprogram donor or gene corrected stem cells to have a transient proliferative and survival advantage over the patient's existing cells.
-We believe initial preclinical experiments by Jasper demonstrate multiple different mRNAs can be used to improve engraftment of modified stem cells.
-One example are eHSCs that express certain variants of CXCR4 that may lead to improved stem cell homing and engraftment in the bone marrow.
-Another example includes expression of a modified stem cell factor receptor that can lead to cell line proliferation independent of stem cell factor ("SCF") concentration, enabling our eHSCs to outcompete unmodified HSCs through better survival and engraftment.
-Also, since JSP191 only blocks signaling through the stem cell factor receptor, these eHSCs are not affected by JSP191 when used in combination.
+We believe our initial preclinical experiments demonstrate that multiple different mRNAs can be used to improve engraftment of modified stem cells.
+One example is mRNA stem cell grafts that express certain variants of CXCR4, a cell surface protein involved in cellular homing to the bone marrow, which may lead to improve dstem cell homing and engraftment in the bone marrow.
+Another example includes expression of a modified stem cell factor receptor that can lead to cell line proliferation independent of SCF concentration, enabling our mRNA stem cell grafts to outcompete unmodified HSCs through better survival and engraftment.
+Also, since briquilimab only blocks signaling through the SCF receptor, these mRNA stem cell grafts are not affected by briquilimab when used in combination.
 Other initial experiments have shown that mRNA can be used to express these receptor variants on the cell surface.
-We have also identified other potential receptor modifications that prevent the binding of JSP191 but retain the ability to bind SCF, therefore allowing the eHSCs to proliferate normally even in the presence of JSP191.
+We have also identified other potential receptor modifications that prevent the binding of briquilimab but retain the ability to bind SCF, therefore allowing the mRNA stem cell grafts to proliferate normally even in the presence of briquilimab.

-We intend to become a fully integrated discovery, development and commercial company in the field of hematopoietic stem cell therapy.
+We intend to become a fully integrated discovery, development and commercial company in the field of mast and stem cell therapeutics.
 We are developing our product candidates to be used individually or, in some cases, in combination with one another.
-As a result, we believe our pipeline could be tailored to the patient-specific disease so that a patient may receive more than one of our therapies as part of his or her individual allogeneic or gene-edited stem cell therapy.
+For example, we believe our pipeline could be tailored to the patient-specific disease so that a patient may receive more than one of our therapies as part of his or her individual allogeneic or gene-edited stem cell therapy.
 Our goal is to advance our product candidates through regulatory approval and bring them to the commercial market based on the data from our clinical trials and communications with regulatory agencies and payor communities.
 We expect to continue to advance our pipeline and innovate through our research platform.

-We have an exclusive license agreement with Amgen Inc. ("Amgen") for the development and commercialization of the JSP191 monoclonal antibody in all indications and territories worldwide.
-We also have an exclusive license agreement with Stanford for the right to use JSP191 in the clearance of stem cells prior to the transplantation of HSCs.
-We also entirely own the intellectual property for our eHSC platform, which has been internally developed.
+We have an exclusive license agreement with Amgen Inc. ("Amgen") for the development and commercialization of the briquilimab monoclonal antibody in all indications and territories worldwide.
+We also have an exclusive license agreement with Stanford for the right to use briquilimab in the clearance of stem cells prior to the transplantation of HSCs.
+We also entirely own the intellectual property for our mRNA stem cell platform, which has been internally developed.